FAQ on MVP Development for Startups

 - sustaining (satisfying existing market with predicted needs)

 - disruptive (offering products to the new markets with assumed needs).

 MVP will work great for testing disruptive innovation, but will fail in applying it to the product based on sustaining innovation.
-MVP is reasonable to launch when startup doesn’t have defined audience yet, when it suggests solution to the new problem or new emerging needs.
+MVP startup engineer can launch MVP when startup doesn’t have defined audience yet, when it suggests solution to the new problem or new emerging needs.
 In this case the innovation lying behind the prototype would be enough reason for early adopters to purchase or sign up for the product.